US stocks fall as hiring pickup dims hopes for a rate cut

 Traders were betting Friday that a rate cut in late July may be less likely now.
 Investors sold bonds, sending the yield in the 10-year Treasury note up to 2.05% from 1.95% late Wednesday, a big move.
 Bond yields have fallen through much of June as investors’ expectations of a Fed rate cut increased.

 The jump in yields helped boost financial stocks, which bucked the overall market sell-off.
 Higher bond yields push up interest rates that banks charge on mortgages and other loans.
-Bank of America rose 1%.
+Citizens Financial Group rose 1.4%.

 Technology companies accounted for much of the selling.
-Microsoft slid 1.1%.
+Chipmaker Nvidia dropped 2.4%.

 Consumer goods makers, industrial companies and health care stocks also took heavy losses.
-Procter & Gamble dropped 1.4%, Honeywell International slid 1.4% and Abbott Laboratories fell 1%.
+Kellogg dropped 2.6%, Rockwell Automation slid 3.2% and Regeneron Pharmaceuticals fell 2%.

 Trading volume was light as U.S. markets reopened following the Independence Day holiday.